Durbin, Maloney Introduce Bicameral Bill To Increase Access To Broadband Service For Low-Income Americans

 - Allow states to use the funds for a variety of Lifeline enrollment efforts, including:

-- Informing Medicaid enrollees or SNAP participants of potential eligibility in the Lifeline program,
+- Informing Medicaid enrollees, SNAP participants, and low-income individuals of their potential eligibility in the Lifeline program,

 - Providing these individuals with information about how to apply for the Lifeline program,